Nicolelam8891/nicolelam8891/README.md

 ### About me
 <div>
 As a front-end software engineer 👩🏽‍💻 and nurse 🩺 experienced with EPIC, my work is shaped by empathy and compassion from my healthcare background.
 I bring strong interpersonal skills, teamwork, critical thinking, and problem-solving abilities to software development.
 I'm committed to making a meaningful impact in tech to improve lives across diverse communities.
-My goal is to produce user-friendly content.
+My goal is to produce user-friendly content and walk in the shoes of my users!
 I am excited to fully immerse myself in software development, where my tech proficiency and medical insights can truly make a difference in the lives of people from all walks of life!
 <br></br>
 Fun facts: fluent in Vietnamese | piano 🎹 | tennis 🎾
 </div>